Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

 - Google Slides -- Allows collaboration between employees to make a good presentation that much better.
 It provides more functionality than Powerpoint.

-- Google Spreadsheets -- Better than Excel, Google Spreadsheets allows simultaneous inputs, thus making your company more productive.
+- Google Sheets -- Better than Excel?, Google Sheets allows simultaneous collaborators, thus making your company more productive.

 - Calendar -- Allows everyone to be on the same page, whether it's a meeting, scheduling a conference room, or posting deadlines.
 Your employees will be able to fill in their schedules and synchronize so everyone on the team is alerted.